Mastercard/carbon-calculator-reference-app/README.md

 ## Integrating with OpenAPI Generator <a name="OpenAPI_Generator"></a>

 OpenAPI Generator generates API client libraries from OpenAPI Specs.
 It provides generators and library templates for supporting multiple languages and frameworks.
-Check [Generating and Configuring a Mastercard API Client](https://developer.mastercard.com/platform/documentation/security-and-authentication/generating-and-configuring-a-mastercard-api-client/) to know more about how to generate a simple API client for consuming APIs.
+Check [Generating and Configuring a Mastercard API Client](https://developer.mastercard.com/platform/documentation/security-and-authentication/generating-and-configuring-a-mastercard-api-client/) to know more about how to generate a simple API client for consuming API.

 ### Configuring Payload Encryption